Check out the 7 steps to tell if a website is secure

 Besides that, secure websites convey confidence to your audience, making them more likely to do business with you.

-7 steps to tell if a website is secure
+How to know if a website is secure?

 Clicking on it, a message stating that “the connection to this site is secure” will appear, depending on your browser, of course.

 Okay, but what does that mean?
 Well, this means that there is a company guaranteeing that the communication between you and the company responsible for the website cannot be intercepted or modified.

 Imagine that you go to a shopping website and inform the company about your personal data.
 Without SSL certification, this information could be copied — without you or the store noticing any hack.

 Therefore, the first step to check if a website is safe is to verify that it has that certification.
 That security item is already considered by Google when ranking the sites in its list of search results.